genesisMoran/Poesia/README.md

 - "react-scripts": "1.1.5".

 ## Code Snippet
-**Back-end**, in my database seed file I have a *`/`* right before every new line of poetry which is handled in the **Front-end** via `.split()` function which makes it possible for the poem content to be broken up into a new line where necessary
+**Back-end**, in my database seed file I have a `/` right before every new line of poetry which is handled in the **Front-end** via `.split()` function which makes it possible for the poem content to be broken up into a new line where necessary

 ![seeds](https://user-images.githubusercontent.com/39888042/45551451-034fc080-b7fc-11e8-8312-781947c26f03.png)
 ![listpoems](https://user-images.githubusercontent.com/39888042/45551447-00ed6680-b7fc-11e8-9fd1-8b1078c8126a.png)

 The code above also maps through the array of poems, displaying the `title` and `content`.
-It then maps through the array of users and matches the Poetry Entries with their correct Author with a simple `if` statement.
+It then maps through the array of users and matches the poetry entries with their correct **Author** with a simple `if` statement.

 ## Coming Soon!
 #### Here is what's next for the Poesía app: